Loon Church: 2013 earthquake and restoration

+On September 8, 2023, the church was proclaimed a Diocesan Shrine.

 Characteristics

 The church formed a wide rectangular plan with an internal transept and a crossing surmounted by a quadrangular pyramid.
 At each side of the transept was a buttress.
 Unlike the churches of Loboc and Baclayon, it did not have a portico façade.

 Façade

 The façade was the only surviving part of the burned church in the 1850s.
 It had several inscriptions which included an address to Queen Isabel and Governor General Narciso Claveria and a prayer to the Virgin Mary.

 There was a statue on the façade of the Nuestra Señora del Cetro (Our Lady of the Scepter), a patroness of Loon.
 It also had twin octagonal bell towers, the right of which had a clock installed in 1921.

 Interiors

 Inside the church, the narthex had azulejo flooring and a ceiling painting known as "The Entry into Jerusalem".
 The baptistry and a wooden stairway to the choir loft and bell tower were located on the left and right sides of the narthex respectively.
 Connecting the narthex and the nave are the pilasters in the arcade.
 Adorning the church are paintings on its ceiling and walls, with garlands and medallions on its arches and pillars.
 Traces of paintings of yellow flowers on a blue background are credited to folk artists while murals in the ceilings are by Ray Francia.
 One of Francia's works is the painting of "Finding of Jesus in the Temple" in the epistle transept.